boundless-xyz/boundless/docs/src/prover-manual/bento/technical_design.md

 - Join - takes two lifted proofs and joins them together into one proof
 - Resolve - produce a final join - Resolve verifies all the unverified claims, effectively completing any composition tasks.
 - Finalize - Uploads the final proof to minio
-- SNARK - Convert a STARK proof into a SNARK proof using [rapidsnark](https://github.com/iden3/rapidsnark)
+- SNARK - Convert a STARK proof into a SNARK proof using [rapidsnark][]

-For a more in depth information on recursion with RISC0 please see: <https://dev.risczero.com/api/recursion>
+> For a more in depth information see [the recursive proving docs][r0-docs-recursion].

 ### Redis

 In order to share intermediate files (such as Segments) between workers, Redis is using as fast intermediary.
 Bento writes to Redis for fast cross machine file access and provides a high bandwidth backbone for sharing data between nodes and workers.

 <div class="warning">

 Note: The Redis node's memory configuration is important for the size of proofs running.
 Because each segment is ~5 - 10 MB in size it is possible to overload Redis's node memory with too much data if the STARK proof is large enough and the GPU workers are not consuming the segments fast enough.

 We recommend a high memory node for the Redis container as well as active monitoring / alerts (See Grafana for monitor) on the Redis node to ensure it does not overflow the possible memory.